joelving/Blog/content/post/reinventing-time-reporting-part-1.md

 ## Until next time

 Thank you for sticking with me this far.
 If you've spotted any errors, poor design choices or other possibilities for improvement, please let me know by filing a pull request against <a href="https://github.com/joelving/Blog" target="_blank" rel="noopener">this sites repo</a>.
+I'll expand the iCal-parser as needed for this series, but don't expect it to ever match iCal.NET.

 Next time we'll build a asynchronous task runner using the IHostedService interface.
 We'll also look at how simple it is to add connection resilience using Polly.
 Stay tuned!